ServiceNow/TapeAgents/examples/rl_gsm8k/README.md

 #### Collect tapes

 * the current model is served on the gpus using vllm.
-* a subset of 16 tasks from the train set of gsm8k is sampled and replicated 64 times each for a total of 1024 tasks.
+* a subset of `cfg.max_agent_forks/cfg.attempts` tasks from the train set of gsm8k is sampled and replicated `cfg.attempts` times each for a total of `cfg.max_agent_forks` tasks.
-* the agent produce complete tapes for each of these 1024 tasks using temperature 0.7.
+* the agent produce complete tapes for each of these tasks using temperature `llm.parameters.temperature`.
 * traces are created from these new tapes.
 * the log prob of the traces under the current model are computed.